cmcguirk17/LLM-Microservice/README.md

 # 🦙 LLM Microservice with LLAMA.CPP 🚀

-A high-performance FastAPI microservice for running GGUF-formatted Large Language Models using `llama-cpp-python`.
+A FastAPI microservice for running GGUF-formatted Large Language Models using `llama-cpp-python`.
 It offers an OpenAI-compatible chat API, efficient local inference with CPU/GPU support, and is ready for containerization and Kubernetes deployment.

 ---